Enhancing Multilingual LLM Pretraining with Model-Based Data Selection: Related Work

 \section{Related Work}

 \textbf{Data Curation.} In order to pretrain LLMs on a large amount of diverse texts, Common Crawl\footnote{\href{https://commoncrawl.org/}{commoncrawl.org}} is often used as the base dataset.
-However, early works already observed that performing quality filtering on Common Crawl is crucial for model performance~\citep{brown2020language}.
-There exist various data curation approaches, such as deduplication~\citep{lee-etal-2022-deduplicating}, PII removal~\citep{subramani-etal-2023-detecting}, or toxicity filtering~\citep{arnett2024toxicity}.
+However, early works already observed that performing data curation on Common Crawl is crucial for model performance~\citep{brown2020language}.
+In fact, data curation is important across NLP tasks~\citep{peter2023there,finkelstein2024introducing}.
+Specifically for pretraining data, there exist various data curation approaches, such as deduplication~\citep{lee-etal-2022-deduplicating}, PII removal~\citep{subramani-etal-2023-detecting}, or toxicity filtering~\citep{arnett2024toxicity}.
 Another important aspect is quality filtering of the documents.
 For this, the definition of quality is an important aspect.
 A common approach is to use heuristics to remove documents outside of the target distribution, such as filtering based on average word length, existence of punctuation, or document length~\citep{rae2021scaling, raffel2020exploring}.
-Another approach is to define model-based filters, where research has focused on perplexity measure of the text ~\citep{wenzek2019ccnet} or focused on educational~\citep{penedo2024fineweb} and conversational documents~\citep{li2024datacomp}.
-In this work, we build upon previous curated datasets based on heuristic filtering, specifically Finweb-2~\citep{penedo2024fineweb-2}, and focus on model-based filtering for structured and knowledge-rich documents relying on textual embedding representation.
+Another approach is to define model-based filters, where research has focused on perplexity measure of the text~\citep{wenzek2019ccnet,marion2023moreinvestigatingdatapruning,ankner2024perplexedperplexityperplexitybaseddata}, distributional similarity measures~\citep{li2024datacomp} and LLM-based quality assessment~\citep{gunasekar2023textbooksneed,wettig2024quratingselectinghighqualitydata,sachdeva2024traindataefficientllms,penedo2024fineweb}.
+In this work, we build upon previous curated datasets based on heuristic filtering, namely the state-of-the-art dataset FineWeb-2~\citep{penedo2024fineweb-2}, and focus on model-based filtering for structured and knowledge-rich documents relying on textual embeddings.